 They are not difficult to train, and their short coat does not shed a lot of hair.

-Click HERE to go to our Boxer dog page.
+Check out our Boxer dog page.

 The Collie is another dog breed that may not spring to mind when thinking about the best family dog breeds.
 Star of the “Lassie” films and TV series, the breed is very tolerant of children, and plays well with all ages.
 A smaller breed then the Ridgeback and Boxer, the Collie is less likely to knock over a small child, and makes a great family dog breed.

-Th rough-coated Collie has long hair, and there is also a smooth-coated Collie, with short hair if you are worried about dog hair around the home.
+The rough-coated Collie has long hair, and there is also a smooth-coated Collie, with short hair if you are worried about dog hair around the home.

 This is a BIG dog, with an extremely docile and soft nature.
 They have a very strong instinct to retrieve anything from water, and are expert rescue dogs.
 With their huge size, they might be expected to be a little clumsy around children, but are in fact very aware of kids, and tend to move very slowly or not at all!